Kingwood Pest & TermitePest & Termite

 Light or occasional ant sightings indoors can sometimes be managed with targeted bait placement and sanitation improvements.
 However, professional treatment is recommended when ant trails are persistent, when multiple entry points are involved, when there is any indication of indoor nesting (sawdust-like frass near baseboards may indicate carpenter ants), or when fire ant mounds are present in areas used by children or pets.

-A professional inspection identifies the species involved, locates entry points and potential nesting areas, and applies the correct product formulation in the correct location — which is often the difference between temporary reduction and lasting control.
+A professional inspection identifies the species involved, locates entry points and potential nesting areas, and applies the correct product formulation in the correct location.
+That's often the difference between temporary reduction and lasting control.